Fred Farrier

 Frederick T. Farrier (born May 9, 1972) is an American football coach and former player.
-He is a former football coach at Hazel Green High School in Hazel Green, Alabama, having resigned in October 2025 due to unknown circumstances.
-Farrier previously served as the head football coach at Kentucky State University from 2005 to 2008 and Morgan State University from 2016 to 2017.
+He served as head football coach at Hazel Green High School in Hazel Green, Alabama until October 2025.
+Farrier previously served as head football coach at Kentucky State University from 2005 to 2008 and at Morgan State University from 2016 to 2017.

 Farrier played college football as a wide receiver at the College of the Holy Cross.
 He became the interim head coach at Morgan State on February 11, 2016, after their previous head coach, Lee Hull, accepted a position with the Indianapolis Colts in the National Football League (NFL).
 On December 9, 2016, Farrier was promoted from interim to full-time head coach.